Skip to Content

 When you’ve been parked in a cool climate for a while, and you haven’t run your engine, you should turn on your diesel engine’s block heater for at least 2-3 hours prior to the first start-up.

 If your rig has been parked in cold temps, however, you should turn on your block heater for at least 4 hours prior to the first start-up.
-Our SOP is to turn it on the evening before departure.
+Our SOP was to turn it on the evening before departure.

 Can You Leave a Block Heater Plugged In All Night?

+There’s no harm at all in leaving your diesel block heater plugged in overnight.
+As mentioned above, that was our standard procedure.
 It’s not necessary to leave it on all night, but the only risk you run is using a very small amount of additional electric power.

 In theory, however, you could leave your diesel block heater plugged in for weeks… months, even.
 But beyond overnight, you’d just be wasting electricity and possibly shortening the lifespan of the heating element.